Jpattom/Reference/README.md

 4) Open Reference/Src/COSMOS.sln and build

-5) Execute the following from the folder Reference after MongoDB is started from the Mogodb localhost usimg Command Prompt or Powershell mongo.exe tools\database\MongoDB\data\stageload.j
+5) Execute the following from the folder Reference after MongoDB is started from the Mogodb localhost using Command Prompt or Powershell

+     mongo.exe tools\database\MongoDB\data\stageload.js

+6)

+ Debug\Start new instance of HA.COSMOS.Worker in COSMOS.sln

+ Debug\Start new instance of HA.COSMOS.WebApi in COSMOS.sln

+ Debug\Start new instance of COSMOSClientConsole in COSMOS.sln